eugene-lok/book-ace/README.md

 # What is Book Ace?
 ## ENGO 551 Winter 2021 Lab 1 Submission
-Book Ace is a Flask application allowing users to review and submit their opinions on a catalogue of thousands of books.
+Book Ace is a Flask application allowing users to review and submit their book reviews through a catalogue of thousands of books.

 # Tech Stack
 Flask, SQL, SCSS